 Aloe Vera in shampoo will make your hair very shiny.
 It has become a quite common ingredient in many commercial produced shampoos.

-Aloe Vera gel is good to use on dry skin.
+The gel of this awesome is good to use on dry skin.

 Aloe Vera will help reduce wrinkles and the gel is often used for removing dead skin cells.